-We had restricted cash and cash equivalents of \$29.6 million and \$32.0 million at September 30, 2016 and 2015, respectively.
-The cash is restricted for the purpose of potential insurance claims in our wholly-owned captive insurance company.
-Of the total at September 30, 2016, \$2.0 million is from the initial capitalization of the captive company and management has elected to restrict an additional \$27.6 million.
+We had restricted cash and cash equivalents of \$39.1 million and \$29.6 million at September 30, 2017 and 2016, respectively.
+Of the total at September 30, 2017, \$9.4 million is related to the MOTIVE acquisition described in Note 2, \$2.0 million is from the initial capitalization of the captive insurance company, and \$27.7 million represents an additional amount management has elected to restrict for the purpose of potential insurance claims in our wholly-owned captive insurance company.
 The restricted amounts are primarily invested in short-term money market securities.